gabfr/data-engineering-nanodegree/4-data-pipelines-with-airflow/L4_project/README.md

 ![Directed Acyclic Graph of this Data Pipeline](https://raw.githubusercontent.com/gabfr/data-engineering-nanodegree/master/4-data-pipelines-with-airflow/L4_project/images/dag.png)

+Briefly talking about this ELT process:
+ - Stages the raw data;
+ - then transform the raw data to the songplays fact table;
+ - and transform the raw data into the dimensions table too;
+ - finally, check if the fact/dimensions table has at least one row.

 ## Data sources

 We will read basically two main data sources on Amazon S3:

- - `s3://udacity-dend/song_data/*/*/*` - JSON files containing meta information about song/artists data
+ - `s3://udacity-dend/song_data/` - JSON files containing meta information about song/artists data
- - `s3://udacity-dend/log_data/*/*` - JSON files containing log events from the Sparkify app
+ - `s3://udacity-dend/log_data/` - JSON files containing log events from the Sparkify app

 ## Data Schema